hschneider/neutralino-build-scripts/README.md

 The build is created in the ./dist folder.

 In contrast to macOS, the whole process is straight-forward.
-The app-bundle is just a plain folder with the binary, resources.neu and the extensions-folder.
+The app-bundle is just a plain folder with the binary, resources.neu, the extensions-folder and WebView2Loader.dll.
+The DLL can be deleted, if you deploy on WIndows 11 or newer.

 You can also put custom code into `postproc-win.sh` to perform any action after the bundle has been built.

 The `buildScript/win` JSON segment in the config-file contains the following fields: